Symmetries in stochastic homogenization and adjustments for the RVE method: Computational investigations

 In this section, we investigate the apparent conductivity \eqref{eq:theory_unitCells_Aapp} and the \Qtensor{} \eqref{eq:theory_unitCells_muQ} for various microstructure symmetries and volume element sizes via computational experiments.
 We employ a Monte-Carlo procedure to estimate the mean of both the apparent conductivity

 and the \Qtensor{}

 of fiber-reinforced composites via FFT-based computational homogenization~\cite{schneider2022representative}.
-Here, $N$ denotes the number of realizations, and $\fA^{\app,i}_Y$ refers to the conductivity of the $i^{th}$ (identically but independently distributed) realization.
-To estimate the accuracy of the empirical mean \eqref{eq:setup-empirical-mean}, we consider the unbiased estimation of the standard deviation
+Here, $N$ denotes the number of realizations, and $\fA^{\app,i}_Y$ refers to the conductivity of the $i^{th}$ (identically but independently distributed) realization. \review{The computational cells are sampled from periodized ensembles, and periodic boundary conditions are imposed for the temperature fluctuations, similar to the consideration in Schneider et al.~\cite{schneider2022representative}.} To estimate the accuracy of the empirical mean \eqref{eq:setup-empirical-mean}, we consider the unbiased estimation of the standard deviation

 which indicates the component-wise confidence interval

 with the component-wise error

 For the paper at hand, we consider the quantile $t_{1-\frac{\alpha}{2}}^{N-1}$ of student's t-distribution with $N-1$ degrees of freedom for the confidence level $\alpha=1\,\%$.
 Additionally, to evaluate the systematic error \eqref{eq:theory_unitCells_systematic_error}, we monitor the normalized error